jpaquim/psycle/psycle/doc/for-end-users/readme.txt

 3. Development:
 ---------------
 Psycle:
-	Psycle 1.10: This release most probably will see bugfixes.
+   	Psycle 1.11/1.12: The first beta has just been released and provides two new features to play with, as well as a new look.

-	Psycle 1.11/2.0: The evolution of Psycle implies necessarily to componentize it.
-Also, new user interfaces are possible nowadays that weren't possible some years ago, as such, Psycle should try to use tablets and smartphones in some way.
-HTML5 and new media APIS being added to browsers open also another opportunity for diversification.
+	Psycle 2.0: The evolution of Psycle implies necessarily to rethink it.
+New user interfaces are possible nowadays that weren't possible some years ago, so Psycle should try to use tablets and smartphones in some way.
+HTML5 and new media APIs being added to browsers open also another opportunity for diversification.
 But all these need a real team of developers.

 QPsycle:
-	QPsycle was made uncompilable during the integration of psycle-core into Psyclemfc during 2009.
-No real effort has been done to fix that.
+    QPsycle: QPsycle has been retaken by baneofshadow, who has made it compile again with current QT version, and is slowly adding features back.

 	psycle-core: The psycle-core engine needs a rethinking on what should it be.
-There are two ways to go from here on, take psycle-mfc engine and convert it into a library like psycle-core using part of psycle-core where possible, or take psycle-core, remove the parts that are more problematic, and base that on current psycle-mfc or new designs.
+There are two ways to go from here on, take psycle-mfc engine and convert it into a library like psycle-core using parts of psycle-core where possible, or take psycle-core, remove the parts that are more problematic, and base that on current psycle-mfc or new designs.

 For up to date information, don't forget to visit the Developement forums on